-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in BILC's code of conduct. - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant BILC policies including staff code of conduct, Acceptable Use/online safety policies; data protection.
+- All members of staff are required to work within our clear guidelines on safer working practice as outlined in BILC's code of conduct.
+The BILC follows the guidance (updated February 2022) that is found on on the Safer Recruitment Consortium website Home (saferrecruitmentconsortium.org) - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant BIC policies including staff code of conduct, Acceptable Use/online safety policies, and Social Media and data protection

-16. Staff Supervision and Support
+Staff Supervision and Support

-- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - BILC will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children. - All staff are supported by the DSL in their safeguarding role. - o All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
+- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The BILC will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children. - All staff are supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
 Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly. - BILC will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) 2021.